ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 Normally, reverse-proxies send some headers describing the original request (like it was https, or the original IP address), and there is a feature [`XForwardedHeaderSupport`](/servers/features/forward-headers.html) to parse those headers so the [`HttpsRedirect`](/servers/features/https-redirect.html) feature knows that the original request was HTTPS.

-## I get a `UnsafeHeaderException: Header Content is controlled by the engine and cannot be set explicitly` exception
-{: #UnsafeHeaderException }

-Check the [0.9.4 migration guide](/quickstart/migration/0.9.4.html#UnsafeHeaderException) for more information about how to fix it.